vartikavr/trySubmit/README.md

 ### Disadvantage

-- Shallow copy may create ambiguity and dangling pointers due to sharing of same memory location for dynamically allocated variables.
+- Shallow copy may create ambiguity and dangling pointers due to sharing of the same memory location for dynamically allocated variables.

 ## **Deep Copy**

-When an object is created by copying the data of the original object along with allocation of memory, then it is called a deep copy of the object.
+When an object is created by copying the data of the original object along with the allocation of memory, then it is called a deep copy of the object.
 The data copied includes all the data members of the associated class.</br>
 We would have to explicitly define a copy constructor for performing deep copy.
 It'll assign dynamic memory for the dynamically allocated variables.</br>
 The replica object will have copies of the actual values and would live in <em>`distinct`</em> memory from the original object.
 Therefore, the changes made in one of the objects will not be reflected on the other object.